inkdrop-org/inkdrop-visualizer/README.md

 Should the issues persist, please use the `--debug` flag and report the issue.
 We're looking forward to help.

-# Configuration
+## Configuration
 No configuration required!
 As long as you can run terraform init, Inkdrop will work.
 In the UI you can also filter by resource type or tags.

 ## Telemetry
 As this is a local CLI tool we have no information about your setup.
 The only telemetry we collect is a simple ping to our server, to estimate usage of the CLI tool.
-To turn it off simply use the flag "--telemetry-off"
+To turn it off simply use the flag `--telemetry-off`

-# Running Inkdrop in CI Process
+## Running Inkdrop in CI Process

 If you'd like to run inkdrop from your CI process you can just let the runner create an SVG image.
 | Argument           | Description                                                           | Example Usage                               |